terra-quantum-public/tq42sdk/docs/source/TQNet_Machine_Learning/layers/Custom Quantum Layer.md

 # Custom Quantum Layer
 ## Introduction to CQ

-Unlike traditional quantum layers, the CQ layer offers a high degree of customization, enabling the tailoring of the quantum circuit architecture to specific problem domains.
-This flexibility allows for the optimization of processing different patterns using quantum and classical neurons as needed, making the CQ layer particularly well-suited for applications such as quantum machine learning, quantum classification, physics-informed neural networks, and others.
+The Custom Quantum (CQ) layer is a novel approach designed to seamlessly integrate quantum layers with classical neural network layers, creating a syngergistic hybrid model.
+The CQ layer leverages the non-linear transformations inherent in quantum circuits to express a wide range of functions, creating a richer and more stable representation of the input data which can then be further distilled by subsequent classical layers.

+The flexible hybrid architecture enables unprecedented expressivity of complex data features and navigation of critical challenges in high-dimensional search spaces (such as vanishing gradients and barren plateaus).

+This results in a richer and more stable representation of the input data, which can then be further distilled by subsequent classical layers.

+The CQ architecture can also be leveraged for natural representation of periodic functions,

+, creating a synergistic model that combines the strengths of both paradigms.

+By leveraging the non-linear transformations inherent in quantum circuits, the CQ layer offers a powerful complement to traditional neural network layers.

 The custom quantum layer is a novel approach to quantum machine learning that leverages the representation of quantum models as partial Fourier series.
 By carefully designing the data encoding strategy and trainable circuit blocks, this layer can access a rich frequency spectrum and flexibly adjust Fourier coefficients.
 This allows the quantum model to express a wide range of functions, potentially achieving universal function approximation.

+the CQ layer offers a promising path forward in the development of more powerful, efficient, and adaptable machine learning models for complex real-world problems.

+Unlike traditional quantum layers, the CQ layer offers a high degree of customization, enabling the tailoring of the quantum circuit architecture to specific problem domains.
+This flexibility allows for the optimization of processing different patterns using quantum and classical neurons as needed, making the CQ layer particularly well-suited for applications such as quantum machine learning, quantum classification, physics-informed neural networks, and others.

 UNAVAILABLE: architecture, diagrams, reference from AR team's github pages for CQ Layer